 How Is the Environment Impacted?

 Medications may pose a threat to the environment as they are chemical substances.
-Based on the Associated Press in 2008, pharmaceutical drugs were present in the drinking water of approximately 41 million Americans.
+Based on a 2008 Associated Press report, pharmaceutical drugs were present in the drinking water of approximately 41 million Americans.

 For the same reasons you wouldn’t throw away old batteries or paint thinner, you shouldn’t throw away prescription medications.
 These chemicals leach into the environment and can have significant implications on present and future generations.